olaola-0/config/README.md

 ### 🌱 Current Focus & Learning

 I'm dedicated to staying at the forefront of AI and Machine Learning, continuously exploring new techniques, tools, and research to enhance my capabilities and contribute to cutting-edge projects.
+The special focus is on LLM/AI development and application to everyday life

 📫 **Connect with me:**
 *   **Email:** isholamyson@gmail.com